Califano, G.

 H-index

-AI and food imagery, consumer choice modelling, sustainable food systems, crossmodal perception, applied statistics, experimental design.
+AI and food, consumer choice modelling, sustainable food systems, crossmodal perception, applied statistics, experimental design.

 Teaching